 Nondrug treatments are the first option for relieving OA pain.
 They have many benefits and few, if any, risks.
 Even if you need medication, it’s still important to make lifestyle changes, too.

-Your routine should include cardio to keep your heart and lungs strong.
-Good low-impact options include walking, swimming, biking, tai chi, and yoga.
+Your routine should include to keep your heart and lungs strong.
+Good low-impact options include walking, , biking, , and .
 Also include resistance exercises to build your muscles so they can support your joints.
-And stay flexible with stretching moves.
+And stay flexible with moves.
 Check with your doctor or a physical therapist to make sure you’re doing the right type of exercise for you.

 Walking aids, such as canes, and knee braces also help, especially if your knee is out of alignment.
 Splints can help with OA of the thumb.
 Ask your doctor or physical therapist about any other devices that may help.